 AASCC was the first AAA established in Connecticut and began with just three staff in 1974.
 In 40 years AASCC has grown to a 150 staff agency that now serves older adults, individuals with disabilities and caregivers.
 The reach of our programs has also grown to include a wide-range of services and information to help individuals remain safely at home and opportunities for older adults to stay active and engaged in their community.

-To increase awareness of ageism through the Stop Ageism Now campaign.
-Ageism remains an often overlooked barrier that exists across most communities in the US.
-Ageism puts unfair limitations on older adults’ abilities to live to their fullest potential and devalues them as individuals.
+To influence public policy through the Stop Ageism Now campaign.
+Ageism remains an often overlooked barrier that puts unfair limitations on older adults’ abilities to live to their fullest potential and devalues them as individuals.

 1) To be able to continue providing an excellent